cabol/nebulex/README.md

 [![License](https://img.shields.io/hexpm/l/nebulex.svg)](LICENSE)

 Nebulex provides support for transparently adding caching into an existing Elixir application.
-Similar to [Ecto][ecto], the caching abstraction allows consistent use of various caching solutions with minimal impact on the code.
+Like [Ecto][ecto], the caching abstraction allows consistent use of various caching solutions with minimal impact on the code.

-Nebulex cache abstraction shields developers from directly dealing with the underlying caching implementations, such as [Redis][redis] or even other Elixir cache implementations like [Cachex][cachex].
-Additionally, it provides totally out-of-box features such as [cache usage patterns][cache_patterns],
-[declarative annotation-based caching][nbx_caching], and [distributed cache topologies][cache_topologies], among others.
+Nebulex cache abstraction shields developers from directly dealing with the underlying caching implementations, such as [Redis][redis], [Memcached][memcached], or even other Elixir cache implementations like [Cachex][cachex].
+Additionally, it provides out-of-box features such as [declarative decorator-based caching][nbx_caching], [cache usage patterns][cache_patterns], and [distributed cache topologies][cache_topologies], among others.

 See the [getting started guide](http://hexdocs.pm/nebulex/getting-started.html)